What makes a lead generation landing page actually work

 The fix is operational: enrich, score, and route every lead automatically so your team can act while intent is high.

-Enrichment, Scoring, and SLAs
+Enrichment, scoring, and SLAs

 Enrich on contact.
 The moment a lead hits your CRM, append firmographic and technographic data.
 Company size, industry, tech stack, and buying signals give your reps the context they need to personalize outreach.
 ZoomInfo enriches leads in real time, filling gaps left by short forms and appending data from 100 million company profiles and 500 million contact profiles.
+Teams that want to pipe that enrichment into their own AI agents or agentic apps can access the same data foundation through the GTM Context Graph, connecting ZoomInfo's B2B intelligence to any agent via MCP or API.

 Score for fit and intent.
 Not all leads deserve the same urgency.
 Build a scoring model that weights firmographic fit (company size, industry, location) and behavioral signals (page views, content downloads, demo requests).
 High-fit, high-intent leads get routed to reps immediately.
 Low-fit leads go to nurture.